 Twin-engine aeroplanes require EDTO certification, but aeroplanes with more than two engines do not require EDTO certification.
-The EDTO certification concept of an aeroplane, as for EDTO authorisation of an operator, is to prevent the diversion occurring and to protect the safety of the aeroplane should the diversion occur.
+The aim for EDTO certification of an aeroplane, as for EDTO authorisation of an operator, is to prevent the diversion occurring and to protect the safety of the aeroplane should the diversion occur.
 Accordingly, the main intent of aeroplane EDTO certification requirements is to introduce: